donejs/donejs/docs/guides/contributing.md

 ## Updating DoneJS.com

+[DoneJS.com](https://donejs.com/) is hosted on [GitHub pages](https://pages.github.com/) from the [`gh-pages`](https://github.com/donejs/donejs/tree/gh-pages) branch.

-First, create a new clone and install the dependencies:
+First, from within your local DoneJS repository, create a new clone in the `site` folder and install the dependencies:

 ```shell
 git clone git@github.com:donejs/donejs.git -b gh-pages site/